oobecomau/desktop.gov.au/docs/as-built-as-configured/hybrid-task-sequence.md

 ## Autopilot

 Once the Task Sequence has been completed the Windows OOBE (Out Of the Box Experience) will start at next power cycle of the workstation.
-Autopilot will start its process to apply the additional Agency customisations.
+Autopilot will start its process to apply the additional organisation customisations.

 Item | Configuration
 --- | ---
 Region | Australia
 Keyboard Layout | US
-Email Address | Agency specific user
+Email Address | Organisation specific user

-The following figure shows the OOBE Agency specific welcome page.
+The following figure shows the OOBE organisation specific welcome page.

 ![Figure 2 Windows 10 OOBE Welcome Screen](../img/abac/windows-10-welcome.png#center)